gofflab/protocols/scirnaseq3/sciprep.md

 To 20 μl of Tn5, add 20 μl of annealed N7 oligos.
 Place in a thermomixer and shake at 350 rpm and 23 °C for 30 min.
 Add 20 μl of glycerol.
 Store at -20 °C for &le;6 months.

 - <span class="buffer">Tagment DNA buffer (2×)</span><br>
-To 38.75 ml of nuclease-free water, add 1ml of 1M Tris pH7.6, 250μl of 2M MgCl<sub>2</sub> and 10 ml of dimethylformamide.
+To 38.75 ml of nuclease-free water, add 1ml of 1M Tris pH7.6, 250μl of 2M MgCl<sub>2</sub> and 8% PEG-8000.
 The final volume is 50 ml.
 Make 550 μl aliquots and store them at -20 °C for &le;6 months.

 - <span class="buffer">Indexed primer plates</span><br>
 Primers for reverse transcription, ligation and PCR indexing steps are ordered at 100 μM.
 Working dilutions are made to 10 μM in EB (10 mM Tris-Cl pH 8.5) and kept at 4 °C for &le;6 months.